intermine/intermine-authorization-server/README.md

 ## Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.

-###STEP-1 Database Configuration
+### STEP-1 Database Configuration

-create your own database in postgresql
+Create your own database in postgresql.

 ```
 CREATE DATABASE <your database name> ;
 ```
-create a user and grant access to that user
+Create a user and grant access to that user.

 ```
 CREATE USER <your user> WITH ENCRYPTED PASSWORD <'yourpass'>;
 GRANT ALL PRIVILEGES ON DATABASE <your dbname> TO <your user>;
 ```

 Update these configurations in application.yml file of project inside resource directory.

 NOTE: Resource directory contains two predefined script also for database table creation and dummy entries so no need to create any tables on your own.
 But if you are running system very first time then make sure the extension of data file in resource directory is .sql because it will create entries in the tables with primary keys so after first run either remove that file or rename it to data.txt otherwise it'll cause error in your furthur run.

-###STEP-2 Run the application
+### STEP-2 Run the application

 Server will be up on default port 8282 but you can change it by make changes in application.yml file.